 Choose canned pumpkin puree, either canned or regular, from the baking aisle of your supermarket.
 If you happened to have homemade pumpkin puree that was the same thickness and consistency to canned, that would work too.

-- To make these dairy-free: Use diary-free chocolate chips.
+- Dairy-free: Use diary-free chocolate chips.

 - You can omit the flaxseed if you don’t have it.
 Just be sure to let it cool fully as it will be a little more tender.